Get Involved: Activities

 Chess team helps students learn the rules and skills necessary to be a chess player.
 Teams compete in the North Suburban Chess League, the MSL Chess Tournament, as well as in the IHSA State Chess Tournament.

-Sponsor: Mr. Weinberg
+Sponsor: Mr. Nugent

 Students interested in careers in entrepreneurship, marketing, finance, hospitality, and management learn communication and leadership skills as they compete individually or as part of a team with students from other schools at the area, State, and National level.
-In addition students engage in social events related to fundraising, philanthropy, and business etiquette
+In addition, students engage in social events related to fundraising, philanthropy, and business etiquette.

 Sponsor: Mr. Waters

 Congressional Debate is an exciting activity available to all students who are interested in government, politics, law, current events, public speaking or debate.
 The team travels throughout the state each month, meeting and debating with hundreds of debaters in model congresses.

 F.C.C.L.A.
 (Family, Career and Community Leaders of America)